 - May through September for the blooming flowers

 - Fall for the changing colors of the trees and plants

 Mike’s Thoughts: Beavers live and work in the ponds, moving from one to another.
 You can easily see their muddy paths that cross the white gravel trail.
 It’s not uncommon to be startled by a beaver as it loudly slaps its flat tail against the still water whenever they see a suspicious human lurking about.

-Notes: Paul H. Douglas Trail is part of Indiana Dunes National Park and the National Park Service.
+Notes: The Paul H. Douglas Center for Environmental Education is a visitor center at Miller Woods and part of Indiana Dunes National Park.

-Learn more about the Paul H. Douglas Trail from the these websites:
+Learn more about the Miller Woods and the Paul H. Douglas Trail and visitor center from the this website:

 © 2016 – 2019, Mike MacDonald.
 All rights reserved.